top of page

 • Instructions: If applicable, explain how to use your product.
 What might be obvious to you might not be obvious to your customers.
 If relevant, include assembly instructions.
 Think beyond words when it comes to instructions.
 Videos or graphics can help customers visualize your products and how to use them.

-• Shipping and return information: Hidden shipping pricing and speeds are one of the top reasons customers abandon carts.
+• Shipping and return information: Hidden shipping pricing and speeds are one of the top reasons customers abandon carts, according to the same Baymard study mentioned earlier.
 To mitigate this, provide essential shipping information along with links to comprehensive policies on every product page.

 • Materials: What are your products made of?
 List the materials in clothing, jewelry or home goods, as well as the ingredients in food and skincare products.